 What is Multiple Intelligence?

 People usually use the word “intelligence” to describe a person’s natural intellectual ability, which is thought to be set at birth, measurable, and hard to improve.
+But in 1983, Harvard psychologist Howard Gardner came up with the idea of multiple intelligences to help teachers, psychologists, and parents understand how children think and how they learn in different ways.

-The IQ test was once considered the “gold standard” for determining a child’s ability, but recent research has shown that it may not be the most accurate indicator of future success.
+The IQ test was once considered the “gold standard” for determining a child’s ability, but this research has shown that it may not be the most accurate indicator of future success.
 If the child is not artistic, it doesn’t imply that they can’t socialize or be good at music.

 This theory says that there are eight different kinds of intelligence: spatial intelligence, linguistic intelligence, musical intelligence, mathematical intelligence, interpersonal intelligence, intrapersonal intelligence, naturalistic intelligence, and kinesthetic intelligence.